Alex20-c/Githud_Search/README.md

 ## Description

-Git search app is where Users enter a GitHub username into a form,submit it, and see names and descriptions of that person's public repositories.The  app is developed using Angular CLI ,Bootstrap ,Typescript nodejs and npm .Given is the live link.
+Github-search app is an web application where Users enter a GitHub username and when you submit it, you are able to see a picture of the user,his/her public repositories,his/her followers and following.

 ## Installations